alcl2000/PP2-Amy-lewis/readme.md

 ### The Game did not always redirect users after a correct answer input
 The first question specifically did not automatically redirect for the user upon entering a correct answer.
 To solve this I added an if statement to the next question function, which checks if the id = 0.
 If it does, the next question is called but the id is iterated before that.
 Otherwise the next question is called as normal.
 ### The assign result function was unable to parse the score value
+### The next question button was not calling the function correctly
+The next question button was supposed to call the nextQuestion function and iterate through the next question.
+The function was not being called corrrectly, and often was called before the button was clicked.
+This problem was fixed by passing the function through a proxy function to delay the function being called.

 ---
 ## Testing